The summer of 1973, when I was seventeen, I hitch-hiked from Ottawa to Long Beach on Vancouver Island and back, by way of Dawson City, Yukon.

 Bryson had travelled to the campsite where we found her on a route much more difficult than our own.
 Together, she, Tim and James had started up the Twelve Mile Creek on the Yukon River and then up the Little Twelve Mile and over to the Tombstone River where we encountered her.
 For part of their trip, they followed an abandoned water pipeline built during the early years of industrial gold mining in Dawson, when huge dredges were used to churn up creek beds looking for gold.
 Large amounts of water were needed to sift the gravel and separate out the heavy metal.
 The pipeline, built in part with redwood from British Columbia, brought water from the upper reaches of the Twelve Mile to the Yukon Ditch and then Bonanza Creek.
 The tailings from these early open pit mines still littered the landscape all along the Bonanza section of the Klondike tributary.
 Tim, James and Brysonn had scrambled along that pipeline for kilometres to get to where Casey and I came across their camp, and then exited the way we had come in, along the North Klondike River to the Dempster Highway.
 In effect, they had traversed what would later become the Tombstone Territorial Park established under the Yukon First Nations Final Agreement.

 Many years later, Tim Gerberding played a central role in establishing Tombstone Territorial Park, working as one of two negotiators for the Council of Yukon Indians.
 When I knew him, however, he was a trapper, fisherman and dog musher living at Coal Creek, not far from John Lodders’ trapline.
 Tim arrived in Dawson from Colorado in the mid 1970s, when draft dodging and getting back-to-the-land was a political stance for young Americans.
-Both Casey and I hiked with him a number of times, and with his bush and business partner James Boulton.
+Both Casey and I hiked with him a number of times, and with his bush and business partner James.
 I also visited in summer and in winter the cabin he built with a French-Canadian woman, Andreé Gaulin, with whom he had two boys.
 Their first son was named Spruce, after the trees surrounding their cabin.
-Only years later did I learn he was the “implementation guru” for the Tr’onkëk Hwëchin First Nation, helping to transform the First Nation into the thriving organization and people they are today.
+Only years later did I learn he became the “implementation guru” for the Tr’onkëk Hwëchin First Nation, helping to transform the First Nation into the thriving organization and people they are today.
 He and Andreé became key informants for my first research project, which was a Master level thesis on the Han commercial salmon fishery.
 While it failed after only a few years, the Han Fishery was the first major economic development project launched in the modern era by the Dawson Indian community.

 Photo: Tim Gerberding and Andreé Gaulin at their Coal Creek cabin with their two boys, Spruce and Louis, 1985.

-Tim also helped me understand the practice of self-sufficiency.
+Tim, and other bush friends, also helped me understand the practice of self-sufficiency.
 To make muffins in the morning he would grind flour with a hand mill and mix it with the sourdough starter remaining from the previous day.
 Doing this every day gave him powerful arms, a benefit he would kindly pass off to any guests expecting breakfast.
 He hunted, fished and cut wood from standing dead trees affected by fire or the changing water table along creek beds.
-He and Andreé built a cabin that was a functional work of art, with a food cache on tall poles primed against bears.
+He and his partner Andreé built a cabin that was a functional work of art, with a food cache on tall poles primed against bears.
 I mimicked his skills by devising my own method for gathering the wood supply I needed to stay warm in the cabin on the edge of town I rented the winter of 1978 from John Lodder.
 On my trips to Grant’s island farm on the Yukon River, I had noticed massive piles of driftwood along the shoreline.
 I borrowed a chain saw from Grant, cut logs into 6 metre lengths and stacked them to make a raft.
 Once it was several layers deep I nudged it into the Yukon River and rode like a bearded king down to the waterfront at Dawson.
 Grant helped me coax it into the right spot so I didn’t overshoot the town and end up on the shore of the abandoned village of Moosehide.
 The sand on the logs was hell on the chain saw, but it made excellent firewood to stuff in the barrel stove.

 Photo: Danny Buckles, king of the raft, fall 1976.